2023-environmental-bioinformatics/Lab_BLAST/README.md

-Get a fresh new conda environment set up for blasting:
+Get a fresh new blast environment:

 ```
 mamba create --name blast